DeathStar3/varicity-experiment/artifact-submission-files/README.md

 ## Description

 The reproduction package is organized as follows:

 - the `plugin-configs` directory contains both the symfinder outputs and VariCity configurations for the three projects studied in the scenarios presented in the paper (_i.e._ JFreeChart, NetBeans and Ghidra).
+Please note that these configuration files are in `.varicity` directories.
+We also provide source files for JFreeChart, but not for the two other systems, being too large.
 - the `plugin-src` directory contains the source code of the JetBrains IntelliJ IDEA plugin for VariCity.
 - the `prebuilt` directory contains the `varicity-plugin.zip` archive being the pre-built plugin.
 - the `varicity-src` directory contains the source code of VariCity, the city visualization presented in the paper.